2020-08-29

 A passage full of rubbish where you can barely get through leads to what looks like an abandoned mine.

 It actually contains some iron ore, as well as a few poison spiders.
-One spider is big like a horse, but I spot it before it has a chance to jump down on us.
+One spider is big like a horse, but I'm lucky to spot it before it has a chance to jump down on us.
 Thanks to that, we kill it quickly.

 I make bold to test my new boots with the Cushioned enchantment by jumping down from a height that would normally hurt me (but not kill).
 This time I'm indeed not taking any damage at all!
 This is so amazing.
 It's not like I intend to get into the habit of jumping down mountains all the time, but I'm going to feel a lot better having this kind of a safety cushion.